Zeeeepa/gemini-chatbotz/README.md

 ## Running locally

-You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js AI Chatbot.
-It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) for this, but a `.env` file is all that is necessary.
+You will need the environment variables [defined in `.env.example`](.env.example) plus the Better Auth and Blob settings below.
+It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables), but a `.env.local` file is sufficient for dev.

 > Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various Google Cloud and authentication provider accounts.